humzakhan340/humzakhan.github.io/_pages/cv.md

 ======
 BS (in progress): University of California, Los Angeles — Microbiology, Immunology, and Molecular Genetics

-  Departmental Honors

-  Emphasis on Advanced Independent Research
+  *Receiving Degree with Departmental Honors and an Emphasis on Advanced Independent Research*

   Expected Graduation: December 2020